ambreenraheem/git_projects_03/README.md

-This file has easy paratice exercises for bigginers, easy python coommands can help you to run your code in python with any kind of dataset.
+This file has easy paratice exercises for beginners, easy python coommands can help you to run your code in python with any kind of dataset.